 10 Tips for Better Productivity While Working from Home

 According to Buffer’s 2021 State of Remote Work, 97.6% of surveyed workers said they’d like to work, at least, in some remote work capacity for the rest of their careers.
 The study also reported that 97% of respondents would recommend remote work to others.

-That said, remote work can wear you down if you don’t do it the right way.
+Remote work can wear you down if you don’t do it correctly.
 Many workers have complained about burnout, lack of communication, and reduced productivity.

 These issues are mainly because working from home blurs the boundary between work and social life, causing telecommuters to take fewer breaks and work in silos.

-That’s why we’ll be covering tips on increasing productivity while you work from home.
+That’s why we’ll cover tips on increasing productivity while you work from home.

+10 Tips for Better Productivity While Working from Home